WillTheDeveloper/StudyPortal/README.md

 - Resources - A place where students are able to share resources or keep them private amongst themselves, allowing for support amongst students to take place.
 - Tickets - These are support tickets that allow students to have a channel where they can get answers for any questions directly from the tutors of their choice.

-If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5
+If you want to see what is happening in more detail than follow this link: [Project planning](https://github.com/users/WillTheDeveloper/projects/15)

 More features will be added to this list soon.
 Progress has outpaced the documentation and roadmap a little.